alexilyenko/Functional-Scala/README.md

 Week 1 - Functions & Evaluations
 --------------------------------
- - **Pascal’s Triangle** - Function that computes the elements of Pascal’s triangle by means of a recursive process.
+ - **Pascal’s Triangle** - Function that computes the elements of Pascal’s triangle by means of a recursive process
- - **Parentheses Balancing** - Recursive function which verifies the balancing of parentheses in a string.
+ - **Parentheses Balancing** - Recursive function which verifies the balancing of parentheses in a string
- - **Counting Change** - Recursive function that counts how many different ways you can make change for an amount, given a list of coin denominations.
+ - **Counting Change** - Recursive function that counts how many different ways you can make change for an amount, given a list of coin denominations

 Week 2 - Higher Order Functions
 --------------------------------